bencyrus/chatterbox-express/readme.md

 npm start
 ```

-The server will run on `http://localhost:3000`
+The server will run on `http://localhost:3000` and automatically apply any pending database migrations.

 ### Development Mode